-'Cambridge IGCSE is one of the most sought-after and recognized qualifications in the world.
-It is very popular in Egypt because it provides the perfect preparation for success at advanced level programs.'
+School feedback: 'Cambridge IGCSE is one of the most sought-after and recognized qualifications in the world.
+It is very popular in Egypt because it provides the perfect preparation for success at advanced level programmes.'

-Managing Director of British School in Egypt BSE
+Feedback from: Managing Director of British School of Egypt BSE

-Supporting Teachers
+Supporting teachers

-We provide a wide range of practical resources, detailed guidance, and innovative training and professional development so that you can give your students the best possible preparation for Cambridge IGCSE.
+We provide a wide range of resources, detailed guidance, innovative training and professional development so that you can give your students the best possible preparation for Cambridge IGCSE.
+To find out which resources are available for each syllabus go to our School Support Hub.